haryodwi/binance-realtime-chart/readme.md

 ```

 ## ⚠️ Important Notes
-Data Accumulation: Since Binance does not provide historical 1-second data via API, this tool acts as a recorder.
+**Data Accumulation**: Since Binance does not provide historical 1-second data via API, this tool acts as a recorder.
 When you first start it, the chart will be empty.
 Leave it running to build up your own historical database (CSV).

-Connection Issues (Indonesia Users): If you encounter [WinError 10060], your ISP is likely blocking Binance.
+**Connection Issues (Indonesia Users)**: If you encounter [WinError 10060], your ISP is likely blocking Binance.
 Please use Cloudflare WARP (1.1.1.1) or a VPN to bypass the restriction.

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.